 There are so many ways to experience the beauty of Colorado in Gunnison and Crested Butte.
 One of these is to take Colorado scenic drives through the region!
 A sightseeing drive might be a good option if you’re short on time.
 Even better, you could include one in your route on your way to bike or hike some of our 1200+ miles of trails on public lands.
 Driving also allows you to see more in a shorter amount of time.
 Along with incredible views, many Colorado scenic drives also have historical points of interest to stop at along the way.
 This is a fun way to experience a Colorado vacation.
-Fall is an especially good time to take Colorado scenic drives because of the colorful Aspen trees that turn golden.
+Fall is an especially good time for a Colorado scenic drive because the Aspen trees turn golden.
 In the summer the mountains are green and dotted with colorful Colorado wildflowers.

-Before you head out on your Colorado scenic drive trip, make sure you do some planning.
+Before you head out on your Colorado scenic drive, make sure you do some planning.
 Do some research and decide which route you want to take.
 Make sure you’re going in a season where the route will be open.
 Many of the mentioned roads are not open in the winter.
 To look at real-time road conditions around Crested Butte and Gunnison, check out our webcams and road conditions page.
+The Gunnison County alerts center also has updated information about road conditions and travel alerts in the county.
 When you map it out, be sure to plan stops for gas, meals and places to stay.
 Many of these Colorado scenic drives also have overlooks you can pull off at to see the view and take pictures.
 Make sure you pack your phone charger to keep your phone ready for navigation and pictures.
-Bring water in a reusable bottle, binoculars, snacks, clothes to get out and explore in.
+Bring water in a reusable bottle, binoculars, snacks, and clothes to get out and explore in.
 Have some playlists or podcasts queued up, too.